hnefatl/dissertation-project/journal.md

 - Ambiguity check.
 - Check each use of `zip`/`zipWith`/`zipWithM` to make absolutely sure that the two lists being different lengths is
   acceptable: we might want to check they're the same length.
+- Polymorphic type applications in Core........ completely forgot about it, not run into any issues without it yet.
+  Can maybe get away without it unless we want to type-check core?

 ## Preprocessing